Leopold2020/Praktik/README.md

 It follows the structure of a newly created react project, with index.js rendering app.js which renders all other pages depending on which page should be open.

-in the src folder there are three folders pages, components and assets.
-The "pages" folder contains all pages that are
+in the src folder there are three folders "pages", "components" and "assets".
+The "pages" folder contains all pages that are present in the website.
+It contains four folders, "adminAccess" which contain pages admins should only be able to se. "coachAccess" Which contain pages that coaches access. "refereeAccess", folder for referees, and the "publicAccess" which contian pages you can access without logging in.
+The othe files outside these folders are pages that two or more of the diffrent roles can access.

+The components folder contain components that the pages from "pages" folder import, the components are in folders that have names somewhat simular to the file that is calling it.
+The "matchSearch" file is for the overview file, but i did not have time to finish it.

+In the "admin" folder there are two files for importing excel files, one for matches, one for accounts.
+You need to name the name for the table to be inported.

 ### Backend